aidamuratoglu/Frekov/README.md

 # Frekov
  Frekov is an application of the Markov chain model to Suzan Frecon's paintings.

+To set up and run the code, you can manually choose a background color from the lists of background colors at the top of the file.
+Currently, the program is hard-coded with background_1, a beautiful deep blue color.
+If you'd like to choose a different background color, refer to the backgrounds in assets - these file names align with the dictionary keys in BACKGROUND_COLORS.
+Copy and paste the three integers into line 89, where you currently see three integers (these are the RGB values for the newly generated background).
+Once you've chosen your background colors, feel free to adjust the "current_shape" and "shape_count" variables in main - these refer to the number of shapes the program will choose to "paint" onto the background and the shape the Markov chain will start on.
+Once you've chosen these parameters and set thim into place, run the code and create a Frekov painting!

 I have loved Suzan Frecon's paintings for a while now.
 A Brooklyn Rail interview with her starts with this Julia Kristeva quote from *Giotto's Joy*: "How can we find our way through what separates words from what is both without a name and more than a name: